-This is an incredibly simple gingerbread cake: it is very moist, with jewels of stem ginger throughout and the underlying heat of spice from the ground ginger.
+This is an incredibly simple gingerbread cake with a mixture that is made up in seconds: it is very moist, with jewels of stem ginger throughout and the underlying heat of spice from the ground ginger.
 The icing has a ginger kick with a nice lime zing to it – two flavours that are made for each other.

-The cake takes literally moments to “throw together”, before getting baked: it actually takes longer to weigh out the ingredients than to get the cake into the oven!
+The cake really does take moments to “throw together”, before getting baked: it actually takes longer to weigh out the ingredients than to get the cake into the oven!

 About this recipe